sunfish-prj/SUNFISH-Platform-API/README.md

 # SUNFISH-Platoform-API
-APIs defining the SUNFISH Platform
+APIs of the SUNFISH Platform components